POLIS 2124 - Global Justice and International Order

 Small Group Discovery ExperienceA Small Group Discovery Experience will be run through the semester.
 This will be a guided reserach activity to be done in small groups with the aim of prodicing a short report and presentation to your class.

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 Assessment Task Task Type Weighting Learning Outcome 2000 word essay Summative 40% 1, 2, 3, 4 Weekly online tests Summative 30% 1, 2, 4 Workshops group work, attendance and individual participation Formative and summative 15% 1, 2, 5, 6 Group research work Summative 15% 1, 2, 3, 4, 5, 6

 Assessment Detail2000 word essay: students will be required to write a research essay on topics agreed with the convenor - 40% weighting.

 Weekly online tests: students will be required to complete a short weekly test on the week’s readings and lectures 30%

-All the assessemtn must be submitted through Turnitin on or before the deadline.
+An electronic copy of the reserach essay must also be submitted through Turnitin on or before the deadline.
 This can be done via Myuni where students can find all relevant material for this course.